Enhanced IRAS-Tax Agent Relationship

 Consequences of non-compliance by tax agents

-IRAS will not hesitate to take action against errant accountants or tax agents who are non-compliant in their own tax matters or provide objectionable tax advice to their clients.
+IRAS will not hesitate to take action against errant tax agents or accountants who are non-compliant in their own tax matters or provide objectionable tax advice to their clients.
 Heavy penalties will be imposed for assisting others to defraud the Government or citizens.

-Examples of past cases concerning non-compliance by tax agents and the actions taken by IRAS include:
+Examples of past cases on non-compliance by tax agents and the actions taken by IRAS include:

 Apr 2015 CPA sentenced to 6 Weeks' Jail for Tax Evasion